The Political landscape

 The fern fronds that decorated the street parades and dance halls, but entailed the denuding of the gullies; the timber beams that built the city, but felled the giants; the fires that illuminated the summit and thrilled wild-eyed boys but decimated the wildlife; the proposals for the Park itself to be reserved against all this, and then when it was, plans for hotels, restaurants and attractions to entertain and service tourists that inflamed the peace and quiet-loving locals: The Road, a cable car, illuminated beacons, grog shops, the Observation Shelter, communication towers—the list is long.

-“Strong aesthetic and social values that attach to this part of Wellington Park ... are manifest in community opposition to major developments historically and today (eg, the cable car, the Pinnacle Road, developments at the Springs, the Pinnacle viewing shelter, the most recent telecommunications tower).
-This [is] consistent with the area being a significant historical cultural landscape.”
+This political history was recognised as a very significant aspect of the mountain in a 2005 report to the Wellington Park Management Trust: “Strong aesthetic and social values that attach to this part of Wellington Park ... are manifest in community opposition to major developments historically and today (eg, the cable car, the Pinnacle Road, developments at the Springs, the Pinnacle viewing shelter, the most recent telecommunications tower).
+This [is] consistent with the area being a significant historical cultural landscape.” — Scripps and McConnell Focus on the Fringe WPMT 2005 page 70

 A CHRONOLOGY OF CONTROVERSY